apache/druid/docs/api-reference/data-management-api.md

 For example, use `http://localhost:8888` for quickstart deployments.

 :::info
+- Coordinator APIs for data management are now deprecated.
+Use new APIs served by the Overlord instead.
-Avoid using indexing or kill tasks and these APIs at the same time for the same datasource and time chunk.
+- Do not use these APIs while an indexing task or kill task is in progress for the same datasource and interval.
 :::

 ## Segment management